-This report is prepared in accordance with The Oslo Stock Exchange Guidelines for Sustainability Reporting throughout 2018 and Euronext Guidelines to issuers for ESG reporting from 2019.
-In this report and hereafter solely referred to as Guidelines
+This report is prepared for Kitron ASA in accordance with The Oslo Stock Exchange Guidelines for Sustainability Reporting and Euronext Guidelines to issuers for ESG reporting from 2020.

-The Kitron Group report on Corporate Responsibility has been reviewed and approved by the Board.

-The claims and data in this report has not been audited by a third party.
+The Sustainability report has been reviewed and approved by the Board.
+The claims and data in this report has not been audited by a third-party.